exaland/sanity-plugin-tags-v4/README.md

 The plugin automatically handles slug objects by extracting the `.current` value, so you can use `'slug'` directly.

+When using `includeFromReference`, the plugin automatically:

+- Removes deleted reference documents from selections across all documents of the same type
+- Updates object-based tag fields' label/value when the referenced document changes

 ### includeFromRelated

 `default: false`